 The greatest coaches in NCAA history put an emphasis on “training” for success vs. “trying” for success.
 It’s not enough to just to show up and play.
 The same lesson applies to small business ownership.

 Many games are won or lost long before tip-off.
 “Champion” small business owners commit to learning and educating themselves everyday (kind of like practices in basketball).
 They are committed to doing whatever it takes to develop into better leaders and grow their company to become even more successful.
 These prepared “champion” business owners will be the ones who have put in the hard work in practice, scouted the opposition, seized the opportunity before them, and are better equipped to work together as a team to execute the right plays and ensure they lead their team to a victory.

-A great way to ensure you are prepared for your next game is to attend the SBDC’s business education classes.
-We offer a variety of classes at several locations throughout the state.
+A great way to ensure you are prepared for your next game is to attend your local SBDC’s business education classes.
+They offer a variety of classes at several locations throughout the state.
 Professional development is an important weapon for small business owners as it keeps them sharp and on top of current business trends (especially in the marketing area).

 #5.
 Master the Basics (over and over again)